 - If dining with friends, relax and eat.
 Share a dessert or skip it.
 Remember to order a side of steamed vegetables, they go with anything and they fill you up.

-- Intermittent fasting is a great way to balance your eating and cleanse your system.
+- Intermittent fasting is a great way to balance my eating and cleanse my system.

 - I am ok with eating simple foods (see my food list below).